How Do I Paddle And Steer A Canoe Effectively?

 The J-stroke is a powerful technique that allows you to steer your canoe in a straight line while maintaining forward momentum.
 To perform the J-stroke, begin with a forward stroke on one side of the canoe.
 As the blade nears your hip, twist your top shoulder slightly outward, making the blade slice away from the canoe in a sweeping motion.
 This will create a “J” shape with the paddle, giving you the desired steering effect.

-See also Can I Use A Kayak For Touring And Long-distance Trips?
+See also Can I Use A Kayak For Fishing, And What Features Are Important?

 Using the Reverse Sweep Stroke